ImArjit/Star-Wars/README.md

 ## Notes for reviewers / evaluators

-- This is a frontend-focused take-home: emphasis on UI quality, state management, and API integration.
+- This is a frontend-focused emphasis on UI quality, state management, and API integration.
 - Authentication is mocked for demonstration.
 - All code is modular and easy to extend (add filters, film/species pages, caching, or real auth).